lmdu/pyfastx/docs/source/api_reference.rst

 		New in ``pyfastx`` 0.3.6

-		:param string subseq: a subsequence for search
+		:param str subseq: a subsequence for search

-		:param string strand: sequence strand + or -, default +
+		:param str strand: sequence strand + or -, default +

 		:return: if found subsequence return one-based start position, if not return None